 Nicotine can also fire up the muscles, especially during sleep.
-The increased muscle activity may cause you to start grinding your teeth, or if you already are a grinder, then the grinding habit will be more intense than before.
+The increased muscle activity may cause you to start grinding your teeth.
+If you already are a grinder, then the grinding habit will be more intense than before.

-There are many other possible impact of e-cigarettes not only on oral health, but on overall health as well.
+There are many another possible impact of e-cigarettes not only on Oral Surgeon Chula Vista but on overall health as well.

-Although manufacturers claim that e-cigarettes are healthier than traditional cigarettes, more studies must be conducted to provide more solid evidences for such claim.
+Although manufacturers claim that e-cigarettes are healthier than traditional cigarettes.
+More studies must be conducted to provide more solid evidence for such claim.
 Until then, the best thing to do is to stay away from both e-cigarettes and cigarettes.